 3. Volunteer again and check out other opportunities.
 If you are not appointed, volunteer again next year.
-In addition, continue to explore ACRL's many opportunities to network and connect at www.ala.org /acrl/aboutacrl/getinvolved.
+In addition, continue to explore ACRL's many opportunities to network and connect at www.ala.org /acrl/aboutacrl/getinvolved/.
 Review the many discussion and interest groups.
 Each group selects a new leader in the spring outside of the volunteer process described above.
-If you'd like to start a new discussion or interest group, contact ACRL Program Coordinator Mariel Colbert at mcolbert@ala.org.
+If you'd like to start a new discussion or interest group, contact Lauren Carlton at lcarlton@ala.org.